EmmanuelDemey/trainings-v2/training/chapters/node/12_native_addons.md

 - You want to integrate **an HTTP library**: REST/gRPC call to a separate service
 - You want to use **Rust**: start with WebAssembly, escalate to `napi-rs` if needed
 - The maintenance cost of a native addon is **high**: only pay it when the value is clear

 ---

+# Hands-on

+## Workshop 12 - Native addons
+- Compile a "Hello World" Node-API addon with `node-gyp` and call it from JS
+- Expose a function doing a heavy computation (e.g. Fibonacci) in the addon
+- Benchmark the addon against the pure-JS equivalent with `autocannon` / `perf_hooks`

+---
 layout: cover